firefly-engineering/src/docs/src/architecture.md

   execution_platforms = prelude//platforms:default
 ```

 This setup allows Buck2 to find and use the toolchains provided by Nix in the development environment.
+The critical difference from traditional "system toolchains" is that these paths are **generated and guaranteed** to match the shell environment, not just assumed to be compatible.

+### Caching Compatibility

+A crucial aspect of this architecture is its compatibility with Buck2's caching mechanism.
+Nix store paths are **content-addressed**, meaning the path itself changes whenever the toolchain changes (version updates, patches, configuration).
+This property is ideal for Buck2 caching:

+- **Automatic cache invalidation**: When a toolchain changes, the Nix store path changes, and Buck2 automatically invalidates affected cache entries
+- **Stable cache keys**: Identical toolchains produce identical Nix store paths, enabling reliable cache sharing
+- **Remote caching**: Teams can share cached artifacts because all developers using the same `flake.lock` get identical toolchain paths

+See [Toolchain Synchronization - Buck2 Caching](./design/toolchain-synchronization.md#buck2-caching-and-toolchain-compatibility) for detailed analysis.

 ## Third-Party Dependency Management